Beauty (and especially cosmetics) are hot categories for social media content and brand storytelling.

 It’s not hard to see why: 84% of Millennial beauty purchases are influenced by social media now, as Ipsy co-founder Jennifer Goldfarb recently noted at Shoptalk.

 If you’re managing a brand and looking to ignite awareness and adoption in the social beauty sphere, it’s not enough anymore to have a cadre of influencers, an active brand presence and a robust following on social media.
-As the industry dynamics, media landscape and content consumption habits have changed, it’s now imperative to harness all of the people in your community, along with sophisticated tools and technologies, to help you create and distribute quality content at scale.
+As the industry dynamics, media landscape and content consumption habits have changed, it’s now imperative to harness all of the ambassadors in your community, along with sophisticated tools and technologies, to help you create and distribute quality content at scale.
 As Goldfarb also proclaimed, “Creators are the heart of communities.”

-Are you maximizing yours?
+Are you maximizing your brand ambassador community?

 Paid beauty macro-influencers with large followings are probably core to your brand’s social content strategy at this point, whether they’re compensated through products, advertising or cash.
 And they likely have added brand value, particularly if your focus is on younger buyers.
 A recent Yotpo study found that among the factors that convince women to make discretionary beauty purchases, GenZ is most influenced by influencers or celebrities (34% of respondents) and a brand’s popularity on Instagram (32%).